rmyers3141/apache-tomcat-docker-stack/README.md

 ## Prepare Docker node machines for Swarm mode
-The Docker daemons participating in a Swarm need to be able to communicate with each other over the following ports, so you may need to check your machines' firewall ports allow this traffic first:
+The Docker daemons participating in a Swarm need to be able to communicate with each other over the following ports, so you may need to check your machines' firewall ports to allow this traffic first:

 - Port **2377 TCP** for Management communications.
 - Port **7946 TCP/UDP** for container network discovery.